SPCoast/SPCoast.github.io/pages/IO4-DCC-Booster.md

 fabricated: yes
 fab_date: 2017.04
 status: released
-release: yes
+publish: yes
 tags: [eagle, SPCoast]
 layout: eagle
-image_path: 3.1/IO4-DCC-Booster-3.1.top.brd.png
+image_path: IO4-DCC-Booster.top.brd.png
 tagline: IO4 DCC Booster
 overview: >
     A DIY DCC booster for a BOM cost of about $20 when using bulk China/eBay parts.

-    I was working on designing a motor shield using the $10 IBT-2 H-Bridge when I came across the work done by D. Bodnar at [train electronics.com](http://www.trainelectronics.com/DCC_Arduino/DCC_Booster/)
+    <p>I was working on designing a motor shield using the $10 IBT-2
+    H-Bridge when I came across the work done by D. Bodnar at [train electronics.com](http://www.trainelectronics.com/DCC_Arduino/DCC_Booster/)

-    I wanted to use one of these for every control point on my layout instead of a DCC circuit breaker + booster power district mashup.
+    <p>I wanted to use one of these for every control point on my layout
+    instead of a DCC circuit breaker + booster power district mashup.
     As the DCC Breakers are at least double the DIY cost for these dedicated boosters, and I will end up with 10-20 control points on my SPCoast layout, the savings might actually cover the development costs :-)

-    These boosters DO NOT support auto-reverse, and the sketch software doesn't try to do soft start detection of sound decoder capacitor inrush currents.
+    <p>These boosters DO NOT support auto-reverse, and the sketch software
+    doesn't try to do soft start detection of sound decoder capacitor inrush currents.
 Since there will be on average a single train powered by each of these boosters on my N-Scale layout, I don't